Kansas governor’s team responds to border security crisis, pushback from GOP

 The governor responded to a similar effect back in June, when another request was issued from the state’s Republican U.S. Representatives.

-The latest push came from the state’s attorney general and top Republican leaders, Senate President Ty Masterson and House Speaker Ron Ryckman, on Tuesday.
+On Tuesday, the latest push came from the state’s attorney general and top Republican leaders, Senate President Ty Masterson and House Speaker Ron Ryckman.

 The attorney general and the three senior Kansas leaders asked Kelly to send public safety personnel to Texas and Arizona, two border states, to help with security.